Get out and do something this weekend in central Ohio

-COLUMBUS, Ohio (WCMH) — From live shows and fall festivals to Grove City’s first Pride festival, there’s no shortage of things to do this weekend in central Ohio.
+COLUMBUS, Ohio (WCMH) — From “Hamilton” at the Ohio Theatre to the Columbus Italian Festival downtown, there’s no shortage of things to do this weekend in central Ohio.

 Kemba Live – 405 Neil Ave.
 Tickets.
 7 p.m.